 Our adventure park is like Go Ape in many ways – we have 6 journey courses, but they are on a pole based course, rather than being built on trees and we used the latest Type E (highest category) safety system, so there is no chance of becoming unclipped.
 The poles have three courses on each side, bottom, middle and top, and the courses thread their way through the trees so you feel like you are having a tree top adventure.

 Our courses are very spectator friendly, as there are paths around every bit of the course and indoor and outdoor spectator viewing from the cabin & balcony, so if you have a relative who wants to watch, there is plenty for them to see and share in your adventure.

 The low courses are every bit as tough as the higher ones but are designed to give people practice and confidence.
 The middle ones are around 5.5-6.0m above ground and the top ones 7.5-8.0m – maybe not high altitude, but definitely high adrenaline!

 Depending on the age and ability of your child/children, you do not have to go round the course with them.
-Children must be 1.20m and if 6-8yrs old must be accompanied by a paying, participating adult when taking part in a ropes course session, this is so that you can help them with the safety system and avoid them becoming over tired and frustrated.
-Of course, many parents do join in and go round the course with their children, turning it into a family activity.
+Children must be 1.20m and if 6-8yrs old must be accompanied by a paying, participating adult when taking part in a ropes course session; this is so that you can help them with the safety system and avoid them becoming over tired and frustrated.
+Of course, we encourage parents to join in and go round the course with their children, turning it into a family activity.